Taiwanese indigenous peoples: Music

 A full-time indigenous radio station, "Ho-hi-yan", was launched in 2005 with the help of the Executive Yuan, to focus on issues of interest to the indigenous community.
 This came on the heels of a "New wave of Indigenous Pop", as indigenous artists, such as A-mei, Pur-dur and Samingad (Puyuma), Difang, A-Lin (Amis), Princess Ai 戴愛玲 (Paiwan), and Landy Wen (Atayal) became international pop-stars.
 The rock musician Chang Chen-yue is a member of the Ami.
-Music has given indigenous both a sense of pride and a sense of cultural ownership.
+Music has given indigenous people both a sense of pride and a sense of cultural ownership.

 The issue of ownership was exemplified when the musical project Enigma used an Ami chant in their song "Return to Innocence", which was selected as the official theme of the 1996 Atlanta Olympics.
 The main chorus was sung by Difang and his wife, Igay.
 The Amis couple successfully sued Enigma's record label, which then paid royalties to the French museum that held the master recordings of the traditional songs, but the original artists, who had been unaware of the Enigma project, remained uncompensated.